Derandomized Balanced Allocation

-For convenience, we always use $d$-choice schemes to denote the \emph{Uniform-Greedy} and \emph{Always-Go-Left} scheme with $d \ge 2$ choices.
+For convenience, we always use $d$-choice schemes to denote both the \emph{Uniform-Greedy} and \emph{Always-Go-Left} scheme with $d \ge 2$ choices in this work.

 Traditional analysis of load balancing assumes a perfectly random hash function.
 A large body of research is dedicated to the removal of this assumption by designing explicit hash families using fewer random bits.
 In the $1$-choice scheme, it is well known that $O(\frac{\log n}{\log \log n})$-wise independent functions guarantee a maximum load of $O(\frac{\log n}{\log \log n})$ with high probability, which reduces the number of random bits to $O(\frac{\log^2 n}{\log \log n})$.
 Recently, Celis et al. \cite{CRSW} designed a hash family with a description of $O(\log n \log \log n)$ random bits that achieves the same maximum load of $O(\frac{\log n}{\log \log n})$ as a perfectly random hash function.